veerammaai/90-days-data-analyst-journey/README.md

 ---

-## 🎯 Goal
+# 🎯 Goal

-My goal is to build strong practical skills in:
+My goal is to become a job-ready **Data Analyst** by developing practical skills in:

 - Microsoft Excel
 - SQL